HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 ## Transport Security

-Following the recent trend, we see a  continuous growth in the number of websites adapting HTTPS this year as well.
+Following the recent trend, we see continuous growth in the number of websites adopting HTTPS this year as well.
 Transport layer security is important to allow secure browsing of websites by ensuring that the resources being served to you and the data sent to the website are untampered in the transit.
-Almost all major browsers now come with settings to set it to HTTPS-only mode and also increasing warnings shown to users when HTTP instead of HTTPS is used by a website, thus pushing forward for a broader adoption.
+Almost all major browsers now come with settings to set it to HTTPS-only mode and also increasing warnings shown to users when HTTP instead of HTTPS is used by a website, thus pushing forward for broader adoption.

 {{ figure_markup(
   caption='The percentage of requests that use HTTPS on mobile.<br>(Source: <a hreflang="en" href="https://httparchive.org/reports/state-of-the-web#pctHttps">HTTP Archive</a>)',